 Cryptopia Hackers Move $16 Million into Multiple Wallets

-CryptoFirm which provides anti-money laundering and know your customer (KYC) services for virtual currencies and blockchain actors, suggests that the hackers are preparing to pull cash out via the aforementioned exchange.
-CryptoFirm official Grant Blaisdell reports that one of the Cryptopia hackers has already moved “30,790 ETH (~$7.67M) from the last address (red) to the new one. (yellow)”
+CryptoFirm provides anti-money laundering and know your customer (KYC) services for virtual currencies and blockchain actors.
+It suggests that the hackers are preparing to pull cash out via the exchange mentioned above.
+Grant Blaisdell is a CryptoFirm official.
+He reports that one of the Cryptopia hackers has already moved “30,790 ETH (~$7.67M) from the last address (red) to the new one. (yellow)”

-As for the stolen funds, it seems that the $16 million is not going to stay in its current address for long.
-Although it remains unclear what exactly is happening to this ether migration, detected by the CoinFirm, as it moves from wallet to wallet.
+It seems that the $16 million stolen funds are not going to stay in its current address for long.
+But it remains unclear what exactly is happening to this ether migration, detected by the CoinFirm, as it moves from wallet to wallet.

 Think we missed something?
 Let us know in the comments section below.